asrcpq/tttz/src/ruleset/doc/rule.md

 ## Special Attack Table

-* All twists are rewarded(in different base attack), with mini-twists
+* All twists are rewarded equally, with mini-twists

 * Combos are calculated as multipliers(cm).